 🇬🇧Where to get rid of underwear in the UK

 Expiration dates are important as they indicate whether a product is still 1) safe to use and 2) effective.
-An open jar symbol with a number and "M" inside indicates the number of months a product needs to be used within.
-An hourglass means the product lasts for less than 30 months, and indicates the BBE (best before end) or expiry date.
+An open jar symbol with a number and the letter M inside indicates the number of months a product needs to be used within.
+An hourglass means the product lasts for less than 30 months, and indicates the best before end date.

-2. Ask family and friends to use them up
+2. Ask family and friends to finish opened products

 Partially used beauty items are harder to recycle, but there are things you can do with products that don't work for you.
-"Any products that don’t work for me and are facing a cull I’ll offer to friends and family as my first port of call," Chloe says.
+"Any products that don’t work for me I’ll offer to friends and family as my first port of call," Chloe says.
 "This often gives loved ones the chance to try something they may not have been able to otherwise."

 3. Donate or sell unopened items

-If products haven't been opened they can be donated to local charities, shelters or food banks, or even be sold on sites like eBay and Depop, as with pre-loved fashion.
+If your products haven't been opened and are still within their use-by date, they can be donated to local charities, shelters, or food banks.
+Alternatively, they could even be sold on sites like eBay and Depop, as with pre-loved fashion.

 Doing the former can also have a positive impact on your local community.
-There are more needed supplies, of course, but an unused lipstick that's still in date and is donated may end up in the hands of someone who needs a confidence boost in times of need.
+There are more needed supplies, of course, but an unused lipstick may end up in the hands of someone who would appreciate the little confidence boost it brings.
 Take cues from author and self-empowerment coach Stephanie Harrison.
-"Positive ripples evoked by a selfless act positively affect not just your own health and sense of pride and achievement but your community too."
+"Positive ripples evoked by a selfless act positively affect not just your own health and sense of pride and achievement, but your community's, too."

-- Aveda recycle (opens in new tab): collecting rigid plastic caps so they don’t end up in landfill or the ocean
+- Aveda recycle: collects rigid plastic caps so they don’t end up in landfill or the ocean

-- Kiehl's rewards (opens in new tab): earn points by returning empties to store
+- Kiehl's rewards: allows you to earn points by returning empties to store

 Sarah-Rose Harrison is a London-based celebrity stylist and Contributing Fashion Editor at Marie Claire UK.